tamusjroyce/tcl_plugin_netbeans/README.md

 This fixes a bug with windows.
 Ported to github, as the original code looks to be unsupported.
 It was written as-of 2011.
 But the plug-in still works pretty good.

+A huge thanks to the work Michał Poczwardowski, Google Summer of Code, and all others involved!